 Can I send and receive payments with the Global Money Account?

 Currently you can send payments via the Global Money Account, in any currency you hold.
 Unfortunately for euro payments these are not SEPA instant payments so may take up to 24 hours before they show up in the recipient’s bank account.
-That may be subject to change in the future though as recent draft legislation by the EU Commission looks to force payment to providers to offer 24/7 instant payments.
-Think of it like Faster Payments in the UK.

 What are the HSBC Global Money Account ATM limits?